aedart/athenaeum/docs/archive/current/config/usage.md

+---
+description: How to use Configuration Loader
+---
 # Load Configuration Files

 To load and parse configuration files, set the directory where the files are located and invoke the `load()` method.